Formica rufa: Foraging behaviour

-The foraging behaviour of wood ants changes according to the environment.
-Wood ants have been shown to tend and harvest aphids and prey on and compete with, other predators for food resources.
-They tend to prey on the most plentiful members of the community whether they are in the canopies of trees or in the forest foliage.
-Wood ants seem to favour prey that lives in local canopies near their nest; however, when food resources dwindle, they seek other trees further from the nests and explore more trees instead of exploring the forest floor more thoroughly.
+The foraging behaviour of wood ants varies depending on the environment.
+They have been shown to tend and harvest aphids as well as prey on and compete with other predators for food resources.
+They tend to prey on the most abundant members of the community, whether in tree canopies or forest foliage.
+Wood ants seem to favour prey living in local canopies near their nest.
+However, when food resources dwindle, they seek other trees further from the nest and explore more trees instead of exploring the forest floor more thoroughly.
 This makes foraging for food significantly less efficient, but the rest of the nest does not help the foraging ants.

 Kin behaviour

 Wood ants have shown aggressive behaviour toward their own species in certain situations.
 Intraspecific competition usually occurs early in the spring between workers of competing nests.
 This aggression may be linked to the protection of maintaining territory and trail.
 By observing skirmishes and trail formation of wood ants, the territory surrounding each nest differs between seasons.
 Permanent foraging trails are reinforced each season, and if an ant from an alien species crossed it, hostile activity occurs.
 Most likely, the territory changes based on foraging patterns are influenced by seasonal changes.

-Ants recognize their nestmates through chemical signals.
-Failure in recognition causes the colony integrity to decay.
-Heavy metals accumulated through the environment alter the aggression levels.
+Ants recognise their nestmates through chemical signals.
+Failure to recognise each other causes the integrity of the colony to decay.
+Accumulation of heavy metals in the environment also alters aggression levels.
 This could be due to a variety of factors such as changes in physiological effect or changes in resource levels.
 The ants in these territories tend to be less productive and efficient.
 Increased resource competition would be expected to increase level of aggression, but this is not the case.